Termination on grounds related to the employee’s person

 Grounds for termination related to the employee's person include

-• serious violations of the law
+• violations of the law

 • any significant change in the employee’s personal circumstances that makes them unable to perform their work.